-The present study tested both the predictive and explanatory power of models of sexual coercive behavior in women.
-The models included theoretically pertinent correlates, including borderline and histrionic personality traits, rejection sensitivity, and love styles.
-As a secondary objective, we compared these same predictors to models of sexual coercion victimization.
+The present study tested both the predictive and explanatory power of models of sexual coercive behaviour in women.
+The models included theoretically pertinent correlates, including personality disorder traits, rejection sensitivity, and love styles.
+As a secondary objective, we compared these same predictors to models of sexual coercion victimisation.
 We discuss the theoretical and empirical basis of each predictor below, but our overall aim was to test models that include both traits and attitudinal factors, as both have been identified as predictors of sexual coercion.